sunaku/enthium/README.md

 ## Rationale

-* The primary same-finger bigrams UE (0.08%), OA (0.05%), and YI (0.03%) can be raked down vertically, minimizing their impact on typing flow and performance.
+* Same-finger bigrams (SFBs) such as UE (0.08%), WN (0.06%), and OA (0.05%) can be raked down vertically, reducing their impact on typing flow and performance.

-* Pinky load is distributed by frequency: heavy letters W (1.77%) and F (2.14%) are close at hand on the home row's lateral pinky keys (CapsLock, Apostrophe);
+* Pinky load is distributed by frequency: heavy letters B (1.44%) and F (2.14%) are close at hand on the home row's lateral pinky keys (CapsLock, Apostrophe);
-  medium letters `'` (0.47%) and V (1.09%) are on the lower row pinky keys; and light letters Z (0.09%) and X (0.02%) are on the upper row, which all together help reduce strain for short pinky fingers or those [weakened by convention].
+  medium letters `'` (0.47%) and V (1.09%) are on the lower row pinky keys; and light letters Q (0.10%) and Z (0.09%) are on the upper row, which all together help reduce strain for short pinky fingers or those [weakened by convention].

 * Apostrophe is away (on a different finger entirely) from YOU and I so that